ShuanLim/slims-ecommerce-back-end/README.md

 ## Installation Method

-Run the following commands prior to using the application:
+Run through the following instructions prior to using the application:

 - Please clone this repository or copy the code to your development environment.
 - You must have Node.js and MySQL installed on your machine to use this application.